Tobacco Treatment Guide: For Patients and Their Families

 • Make “to do” lists.

-Instead of saying to yourself…Try saying something like…
+Instead of saying…Try saying something like…

 “Why bother?
 I don’t really see the point of quitting anyway.”“I promised to quit for some good reasons.
 I know the benefits of quitting, and I want to do everything I can to fight this disease.
 I have come a long way, and I will make it.”

-“Things will get better after I have a cigarette.”“Cigarettes don’t make things better, they just provide a brief escape.
+“Things will get better after I have a cigarette.”“Cigarettes don’t make things better.
+They just provide a brief escape.
 Smoking won’t solve this or any problem.
 I can find other ways to improve my situation.”

 Remove cigarettes and tobacco from your home, car, and workplace